20+ Creative Fundraising Ideas for Individuals

 Everyone has a skill worth sharing.
 Put your talents to work for your fundraiser by offering them in exchange for donations.
 If you’re a great baker, you could host a bake sale for local friends.
 If you’re a skilled artist, you could offer custom digital portraits.
 Maybe you’re a pro at writing resumes or fixing bikes.
 Offer a 30-minute consultation or a quick tune-up for anyone who contributes to your campaign.
 This approach provides real value to your donors, making them feel like they’re getting something special while supporting a cause you all believe in.
 Check out The Bike to the Beach Blog for more inspiration from our community.

-Give Classic Fundraising a Modern Twist
+In-Person Fundraising Ideas with a Modern Twist

 Sometimes the best ideas are the ones that have stood the test of time, just with a fresh perspective.
 You don’t need to reinvent the wheel to make a big impact.
 Instead, you can take classic fundraising methods and give them a personal, modern spin that feels authentic to you and your community.
 These approaches are all about using your unique talents and local connections to rally support.